ewackerbarth1/Buoy_Data/README.md

 A few of the included analysis scripts focus solely on illustrating the historical measurements at a particular station.
 For instance, PlotHistoricalWvhts.py produces a time series of different percentile wave heights for each month:

-`python PlotHistoricalWvhts.py --bf ExampleBOI.txt --nYears 3 --show --minPeriod 12.0`
+`python PlotHistoricalWvhts.py --bf buoy_files\ExampleBOI.txt --nYears 3 --show --minPeriod 12.0`

 ## Choosing Buoys of Interest

-The ExampleBOI.txt file contains station ID's for a set of NDBC buoys.
+The ExampleBOI.txt file in the buoy_files folder contains station ID's for a set of NDBC buoys.
 Navigate to the [NDBC webpage](https://www.ndbc.noaa.gov) and hover over station icons to get their ID's.
 Then build your own BOI text file and point your analysis to it.

 Note that there are different types of stations included on the NDBC map.